 - Students learn at different levels and in different ways. - Students achieve success by being active participants in their learning. - Students develop character through engagement with others from different backgrounds and through interaction within the community.

 VISION

-To be a pioneering school that builds bridges between people and cultures through experiential learning.
+To be a pioneering school that builds bridges between people and cultures through experiential learning in a safe environment.

 MISSION